 César E. Chávez National Monument, known also as Nuestra Señora Reina De La Paz (La Paz), is located in Tehachapi Pass, situated in the Tehachapi Mountains that separate the Central Valley of California on the northwest, and the Mojave Desert on the southeast.
 The monument is located northeast of the town of Keene, and is operated by the National Park Service and the National Chavez Center.

-La Paz has acquired exceptional historical significance at the national level for its association with César E. Chávez, the most important Latino leader in the history of the United States, and for its association with the United Farm Workers of America (UFW), the first permanent agricultural labor union established in the history of United States.
+La Paz has acquired exceptional historical significance at the national level for its association with César E. Chávez, one of the most important Latino leaders in the history of the United States, and for its association with the United Farm Workers of America (UFW), the first permanent agricultural labor union established in the history of United States.
 La Paz's close association with Chávez and the UFW gives the property exceptional importance.
 The property's period of significance extends from 1970 to 1984, a period that represents a distinct phase in the productive life of César E. Chávez and in the larger history of the farm worker movement.
 During these years, the farm worker movement that Chávez began to lead in 1962 transitioned into a modern labor union, the UFW, which brought many improvements in farm workers' lives across the nation.
 The cultural landscape of La Paz reflects several periods of development that have occurred during the history of the property, including subsistence activities by native peoples, a county quarry, a California State hospital, and its national significance as the home and workplace of César E. Chávez and the farmworker movement.

 The UFW began in Delano, California, but Chávez began to think that a move away from their previous headquarters at Forty Acres in Delano might allow the union to broaden its profile and thus improve its ability to serve farmworkers in other parts of California and the U.S. Chávez also recognized a need for a personal refuge.
 During the 1970s, Chávez endured countless stretches of several months in which he would spend only a handful of days at La Paz.
 It seemed he traveled constantly, meeting with union members, labor leaders, public officials, community organizations, church groups, and industry representatives.
 Thus he made the most of his time at La Paz.
 To be sure, he spent long hours in his office, with its bare floors and second hand furniture.
 He also spent long hours in strategy sessions, conferences, and meetings.
 But he also made time to be with his family, to walk the dirt roads, to climb the mountainsides and meditate, to read and reflect, to work in the gardens, to train his German Shepherds, to attend weekly Mass, and to join in celebrations, all of which he did outside of his office.
 Indeed, Chávez's presence outdoors hiking, sharing meals, gardening, thinking, and praying helped define La Paz, just as La Paz helped Chávez define himself.